 If you're looking for a rewarding traditional college experience, residential or commuter, you can't beat our unique Back Bay location.
 Our campus of elegant brownstones lined with brick sidewalks and fine landscaping puts you right in the heart of everything Boston.
-As a Fisher student, you'll enjoy access to the businesses, industries, entertainment, and cultures of this great American city.
+As a Fisher student, you'll enjoy access to the businesses, industries, entertainment, thought-leaders, and cultures of this great American city.

-We’re working hard to define ourselves in the eyes of the public, and the public is taking notice: U.S. News and World Report’s 2019 college report ranks Fisher #21 among Northern Regional Colleges, up 11 spots from the year before, making us the highest ranked Regional College in Massachusetts.
+We’re working hard to define ourselves in the eyes of the public, and the public is taking notice: U.S. News and World Report’s 2019 college rankings put Fisher at #21 among Northern Regional Colleges, up 11 spots from the year before, making us the highest ranked Regional College in Massachusetts.

-As a student on our Boston Campus, you’ll enjoy a small-classroom environment, where your teachers will know you and care about you and your career progress.
-You can live on campus or off and know that you’ll never be just a number to us, but a valued member of our community.
+As a student on our Boston campus, you’ll enjoy a small-classroom learning environment.
+Whether you choose to live on campus or off, you’ll never be just a number to us or to your classmates.
 Like Boston itself, our campus is home to students of virtually every background, interest, and point of view.

 And what about your future?
-As a student and later as an Alumnus, you’ll have free access to Handshake, Fisher’s unique job and internship database.
-It’s no wonder that 96%of our May 2018 graduates who responded to our employment survey reported they had obtained a career-focused job or entered graduate school within six months of receiving their degrees.
+We're proud that 96% of our May 2018 graduates who responded to our employment survey reported they had obtained a career job or entered graduate school within six months of receiving their Fisher College degree.

-I hope you’ll apply to join us on our Boston Campus in beautiful, historic Back Bay, or online to study in one of our many graduate and professional fields.
-Fisher College is eager to prepareyoufor what comes next.
+I hope you’ll apply to join us on our Boston Campus in historic Back Bay, or online to study in one of our many graduate, undergraduate, or professional programs.
+Fisher College is eager to prepare you for what comes next.